Assistant Technical Director

 60 Manor Ave

-The ideal start date of the position is May 1, 2023.
 The hours for this position will vary due to the needs of the individual productions.
 This position requires 20-30 hours a week during the academic year, though more hours may be necessary.
 During the SummerScape festival, this position will require approximately 40 hours a week and will often go into overtime hours.

 This position requires in-person work at the Fisher Center.

 -Maintain a safe, healthy, and inclusive workplace at all times.